-- Should avoid any conduct which would lead any reasonable person to question their motivation and intentions - Are responsible for their own actions and behaviour - Work in an open, safe and transparent way - Work in a professional manner with other colleagues and build good working relationships and trust - Identify signs and symptoms of abuse - In the case of FGM, will personally report the disclosure to the police - Know how to find the referral information or contact details and make a referral if needed to the DSL or Social Care. - Seek support and advice from the Head Teacher, DSL, DDSL and Social Care for a pupil if incidents have caused concern - Teachers will report a concern on 'My Concern' (Schools Safeguard recording program).
-These concerns are then followed up by the DSL/DDSL or nominated member of staff. - Other staff will complete 'cause for concern' form Appendix 3 if there is a concern - Record any incidents or actions made and subsequent action and follow up (Appendix 4) or a referral to the DSL if concerns are not immediate dangers. - Apply the same professional standards regardless of gender, sexuality or religion - Be aware of confidentiality practice - Are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them
+- Should avoid any conduct which would lead any reasonable person to question their motivation and intentions - Are responsible for their own actions and behaviour - Work in an open, safe and transparent way - Work in a professional manner with other colleagues and build good working relationships and trust - Identify signs and symptoms of abuse - In the case of FGM (female genital mutilation), staff will personally report the disclosure to the police - Know how to find the referral information or contact details and make a referral if needed to the DSL or Social Care. - Seek support and advice from the Head Teacher, DSL, DDSL and Social Care for a pupil if incidents have caused concern - Teachers will report a concern on 'My Concern' (Schools Safeguard recording program).
+These concerns are then followed up by the DSL/DDSL or nominated member of staff. - Other staff will complete 'cause for concern' form Appendix 3 if there is a concern and they are unable to access my concern. - Record any incidents or actions made and subsequent action and follow up (Appendix 4) or a referral to the DSL if concerns are not immediate dangers. - Apply the same professional standards regardless of gender, sexuality or religion - Be aware of confidentiality practice - Are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them - Ensure pupils are aware what to do and promote measures to prevent bullying of any kind, including cyber, prejudice based and discriminatory bullying. - The school uses SWGFL (South West Grid for Learning) boost to ensure that our pupils are protected from harmful on line material and ensure pupils are aware of online safety and dangers.
+We hold regular Internet Safety workshops in including sexting (at age appropriate information), consensual sharing of images or content.
+We highlight; content, contact, conduct and commerce (online gaming/gambling).

-- The school uses SWGFL to ensure that our pupils are protected from harmful on line material and ensure pupils are aware of online safety and dangers.
-We hold regular Internet Safety workshops - Help to ensure their own knowledge of safeguarding issues and procedures are up to date. - Should distinguish between a concern, risk of harm or immediate danger - Take peer on peer abuse seriously and strive to minimise peer on peer abuse in a number of ways.
+- Have an awareness of the issues caused by online abuse and the impact on mental health and well-being. - Help to ensure their own knowledge of safeguarding issues and procedures are up to date. - Should distinguish between a concern, risk of harm or immediate danger - Take peer on peer abuse seriously and strive to minimise peer on peer abuse in a number of ways.
 Staff are made aware of the possibilities of peer on peer abuse, children have access to the school's Family Support Worker, to whom they are able to share concerns relating to abuse, or other worries.
-The school's PSHE curriculum covers areas such as healthy relationships, stranger danger, online safety, bullying and friendships.
+The school's PSHE and RSE curriculum covers areas such as healthy relationships, stranger danger, online safety, bullying and friendships.
 Worry boxes are available for pupils to put in any concerns they have.
 We have an up to date behaviour and anti-bullying policy and we have internet safety workshops for pupils, staff and parents relating to internet safety.
 Staff realise that incidents of peer on peer abuse are serious and need to be taken seriously.